chipsalliance/caliptra-sw/rom/dev/README.md

             -  Validate the owner public key digest against the owner public key digest in data vault (value saved during cold boot).
 This makes sure that the owner key is not changed since last cold boot.
         - Validate the header exactly like in cold boot.
         - Validate the toc exactly like in cold boot.
-        - We still need to make sure that the digest of the FMC which was stored in the data vault register at cold boot still matches the FMC image section.
+        - Validate that the digest of the FMC which was stored in the data vault register at cold boot still matches the FMC image section.
     - If validation fails during ROM boot, the new image will not be copied from the mailbox.
 ROM will boot the existing FMC/Runtime images.
 Validation